patent22/kaldi_recipes/README.md

 2. Please contact me if you have any questions.

 ### Process
-2. k1: run.sh and run_cv.sh are now available.
+1. k1: run.sh and run_cv.sh are now available.
 Please nevigate to this folder and find README.
 README will explain the direction.

-3. Korean_ASR: With the trained models based on k1 recipie, Korean automatic speech recognition is now available.
+2. Korean_ASR: With the trained models based on k1 recipie, Korean automatic speech recognition is now available.
 Please find README in this directory.

+3. English_ASR: English ASR is now available. librispeech dataset has been trained for speech recognition.

 4. Korean_FA: With the trained models based on k1 recipie, Korean focred alignment is now available.
 Please find README in this directory.